 The absence of teeth distorts facial aesthetics and leads to functional difficulties.
 The remaining teeth tend to bend to the empty space, there is a rotation around the longitudinal axis of the tooth as well as a “resurfacing” in the opposite field in the edentulous jaw.
 Edentulous spaces do not support for the soft structures of the mouth (cheeks, lips) any more, which causes them to “fall” creating deep furrows between the nose and corners of the mouth (aged facial appearance).
 The loss of teeth also causes a breakdown in the interrelationship between the jaws and this can result in pain in the temporo mandibular joint.

-All prosthetics are made in our dental technology, state of the art CAD-CAM technology.
+All prosthetic are made in partners dental laboratory , state of the art CAD-CAM technology.

 Therefore the missing teeth need to be to compensated with the appropriate prosthetic devices, which can be either fixed (not removed from the mouth), mobile or combined.